apcountryman/picolibrary/CONTRIBUTING.md

 - References to any relevant product pages, data sheets, application notes, and/or other documentation from the hardware manufacturer

-If the request for an enhancement to an existing feature is accepted, issues for designing or implementing the enhancement will be created as appropriate.
+If the request for the enhancement to the existing feature is accepted, issue(s) for designing or implementing the enhancement will be created as appropriate.

 ## Design an enhancement to an existing feature
+To design an enhancement to an existing feature, please use the `enhancement-design` issue template to open an issue that details the design.
+Please provide as much detail as possible, covering things such as:
+- The use case(s) for the enhancement
+- Description of current behavior, and how it will change
+- Detailed designs for all types, constants, and function required to implement the enhancement
+- References to any relevant product pages, data sheets, application notes, and/or other documentation from the hardware manufacturer

+If the design for the enhancement to the existing feature is accepted, issue(s) for implementing the enhancement will be created.

 ## Implement an enhancement to an existing feature